yiyuan-he/dotfiles/README.md

 life when working in this development environment.

 - mise - Easily install languages and associated tooling through a single interface.

-- zsh + antigen - Shell and a plugin manager.
-I like zsh-fast-syntax-highlighting and zsh-autosuggestions for the plugins.